Magnolia coriacea

 Magnolia coriacea is a species of flowering plant in the family Magnoliaceae.
-It is native to China.
+It is a tree native to southeastern Yunnan in south-central China.
 There are no more than about 500 individuals remaining of this endangered species.

 This is a tree growing 10 to 20 meters tall.
 The leaves are up to 15 centimeters long.
 The flowers have white tepals.